 - Plus all previous tiers

-We've been living in Nashville for about 10 years making music together.
-We have three little girls and one on the way.
+We've been living in Nashville for about 13 years making music together.
+We have three little girls and one little dude.
 We've been playing music together in some capacity since we met at the University of Delaware back in the fall of 2004.

-Making music and having people listen to it is a privilege and we try our best not to take it for granted.
+Making music and having people listen to that music is a privilege and we try to not take it for granted.
 While music is our livelihood, we primarily consider it to be a ministry.
 We strive to communicate truth and hope through our songs and have been so encouraged by the stories we've heard from people who have listened to the music.

 A few years ago, a girl attending a show told us that when she first began listening to our music she didn't believe in Jesus.
 She had come to shows and not been a believer.
 At that show, however, she told us that she now believed and that our music helped lead her to that place.
 Others have told us incredible stories of healing and redemption and how the Lord has used the music to minister to and change them.
 We're humbled by these stories and grateful that God chooses to use these little songs that we write to change hearts and lives.